timothynegron/project-rhythm-crowd/README.md

 * Search for Artist by Music Genre
 * Direct message to other users
 * Gig offers
-* Search for post by hast tags
+* Search for post by hash tags

 ### User Stories